Pramipexole extended-release tabletsPronunciation

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of pramipexole extended-release tablets:

 Store pramipexole extended-release tablets at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep pramipexole extended-release tablets out of the reach of children and away from pets.

 - If you have any questions about pramipexole extended-release tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Pramipexole extended-release tablets is to be used only by the patient for whom it is prescribed.
+- Pramipexole extended-release tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.